SerhiiLe/DFMiniMp3/README.md

 Return _true_ if module is online.

+Initialization the serial, in global section:
-Initialization the hardware serial instance:
+the hardware serial instance

 ```cpp
 #include <HardwareSerial.h>
 HardwareSerial mp3Serial(1);
 ```

-Initialization the software serial instance:
+the software serial instance

 ```cpp
 #include <SoftwareSerial.h>
 SoftwareSerial mp3Serial(rxPin, txPin);
 ```

-or
+or, f you use the EspSoftwareSerial (recommend for ESP8266)

 ```cpp
 #include <SoftwareSerial.h>
 EspSoftwareSerial::UART mp3Serial;
 ```

-if you use the EspSoftwareSerial (recommend for ESP8266)

-in global section, and
+In `Setup()` function of the sketches:
+for the hardware serial instance

 ```cpp
 mp3Serial.begin(9600, SERIAL_8N1, rxPin, txPin);
 ```

-for hardware serial, or
+for the software serial instance

 ```cpp
 mySerial.begin(9600);
 ```

-for the SoftwareSerial, or
+or for EspSoftwareSerial

 ```cpp
 mp3Serial.begin(9600, SERIAL_8N1, rxPin, txPin, false);
 ```

-for EspSoftwareSerial

-in `Setup()` function of the sketches.

 _9600_ - the baud rate the module communicates at by defaults.
 It is rare you will need to provide this.
 _rxPin_ - the receive pin for the serial.
 _txPin_ - the transmit pin for the serial.

+See examples.

 ### void setComRetries(uint8_t retries)